 If you aren’t regularly checking for them, you’ll find yourself overwhelmed and withering away.

 This thought came to me recently but it all started early in the summer.
 I came out to water my bougainvillea one day and noticed it was not doing well.
 It had no blooms and barely any leaves.
 The ones that were still on were spotted, yellow, and wilting.

 I turned over a leaf and discovered bugs.
 So many bugs.
 I looked under another leaf.
 More Bugs.
 The bougainvillea was covered in them.
 How had I not seen it before?!

 Turns out they were mealy bugs.
 I white scaly insect that sucks the sap of your plant and kills it.
-I sprayed need oil (which is suppose to help) but there were too many.
+I sprayed need oil (which is supposed to help) but there were too many.
 So I resorted to picking them off with a stick and crushing them.

 I was SO upset (was my favorite plant going to survive???).

-But the truth is mealy bugs didn't just come out of nowhere, and I knew it.
-It probably started with one, and then evil bug brought its friends, and then all the mealy bugs in the neighborhood moved in.
+But the truth is mealy bugs didn’t just come out of nowhere, and I knew it.
+It probably started with one, and then the evil bug brought its friends, and then all the mealy bugs in the neighborhood moved in.

 I wasn’t in the regular habit of checking for pests and all of a sudden my bougainvillea was dying before my eyes.